-In this Business English Pod episode, we’ll be focusing on the language of taking an order and discussing standard terms, such as delivery time, payment method, and so on.
+In this Business English Pod lesson, we’ll be focusing on the language of taking an order and discussing standard terms, such as delivery time, payment method, and so on.

 The listening takes us back to the Foxtrot showroom in Las Vegas.
 As you’ll recall, Foxtrot is the American distributor for Viva, an Italian clothing, or Apparel, manufacturer.
 Bill is a buyer for a chain of department stores, who has now decided to purchase from Viva.
 Foxtrot representative Adrianne and her Viva partner, Mario, discuss Bill’s order with him.